 At first the penal colony struggled to become established.
 All food and supplies had to be brought from England by ship along with the convicts and soldiers.
+Manufacturing would wait until food security had been established.
 When convicts arrived, they were issued with uniforms that were made by convict tailors from imported cloth such as wool and cotton.
-Examples found in museum collections show use of bone and metal buttons.
-(See http://www.australiandressregister.org ) At first these too must have been imported , even though button-makers were listed among the convicts. ( See also http://acms.sl.nsw.gov.au/item/itemDetailPaged.aspx?itemID=404849 ) .
-By 1803 button moulds were advertised for sale in the first newspaper.
+Clothing examples found in museum collections show use of bone and metal buttons.
+(See http://www.australiandressregister.org ).
+Wooden buttons have been excavated at Port Arthur.

 At first these buttons must have been imported, although button-makers were listed among the convicts.
 As well, evidence of manufacture of bone buttons c.1790-1817, associated with the Parramatta Convict Hospital has been found. (see http://acms.sl.nsw.gov.au/item/itemDetailPaged.aspx?itemID=404849 also http://www.caseyandlowe.com.au/find_bone_buttons.htm).

 The Gloucester Advocate (NSW), 10th March 1950.